AidanHawthorne/Qtile_Config/README.md

 sudo apt install kitty
 ```
 ### The fun part
 You now finally have all the dependencies installed and now you just need to download their corresponding config files.
-Once you have all the config files downloaded and moved to their respective folders in the .config directory you will have a working Qtile rice (rice is just a word people like to use for making a desktop environment visual appealing).
+Once you have all the config files downloaded and moved to their respective folders in the .config/ directory you will have a working Qtile rice (rice is just a word people like to use for making a desktop environment visual appealing).
 You may notice your micro is not copying your terminal colors.
 This can be easily fixed by entering micro and hitting ctrl-E followed by ```set colorscheme simple```.
-From here on out I will be directing you on how to make changes to specific aspects so that you can truly make this your own.
+## Bonus programs for those juicy screenshots
+### Cava
+Cava is an audio visualizer you can customize to match your color scheme and can be a nice addition to any screenshots.
+To get it go to https://github.com/karlstav/cava and follow their instructions
+### Color Scripts
+Probably my favourite of these few bonus programs.
+It's a simple script that give you custom ascii art each time you open a terminal.
+To install it go to https://gitlab.com/dwt1/shell-color-scripts and follow the instructions.
+### Pipes
+Probably one of the most common program you will see in screenshots of peoples desktop.
+The instructions to install can be found here https://github.com/pipeseroni/pipes.sh.
+### Desktop with the eye candy for the picture.
+## Your journey
+In this section I will give you a brief overview of where to go to change specific things.
+The rest will be up to googling and reading documentation.
+There is a little bit of a learning curve when you start customizing it but it is worth it when you have your own fully custom desktop environment suited to your needs.